tenderbarbarian/personal-portfolio/README.md

 ## 🥅 Added in this starter

-This project is a fork of [official default starter](https://github.com/gatsbyjs/gatsby-starter-default), with some added features which I personally prefer.
+This project is a fork of [official default starter](https://github.com/gatsbyjs/gatsby-starter-default)

+## Features

 1. TypeScript support
 1. Offline support